Wayfair Inc. (W) Stock: A Look at the Analyst Recommendations

 JP Morgan gave a rating of “Overweight” to W, setting the target price at $63 in the report published on January 23rd of the current year.

-During the last 5 trading sessions, W rose by +1.43%, which changed the moving average for the period of 200-days by -27.37% in comparison to the 20-day moving average, which settled at $33.36.
-In addition, Wayfair Inc. saw 5.41% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, W fell by -4.97%, which changed the moving average for the period of 200-days by -42.61% in comparison to the 20-day moving average, which settled at $33.70.
+In addition, Wayfair Inc. saw 3.56% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading